Where is Gallipoli?

 After a four hour drive from Istanbul, you will arrive to Gelibolu town located on the Western end of the Dardanelles Strait.
 You can start driving in the Gelibolu National Park and visit the memorials of the Turkish, British, French and the ANZAC forces.
 Besides the official memorials and museums in the national park, you can visit the private museums in the small villages in the peninsula.
 In the end of your journey, you can drive back to Istanbul if you want to spend a day in Gallipoli from Istanbul.
 If you want to see the ancient city and the Museum of Troy, you can use the ferry from Eceabat to Canakkale and spend the night there.
 The city has a beautiful and attractive promenade to spend the evening and to watch the sunset.
 You can enjoy fresh sea food by a sea front restaurant there and stay in a decent hotel with phenomenal Dardanelles views.
 Next day after breakfast, you can drive to Troy to spend the morning and drive back to Istanbul after lunch.
 By spending a night in Canakkale, you can use half of the day light to drive and to other half to explore the area.
 This is a very comfortable way of exploring the Gallipoli Battlefileds and the legendary Troy.
 We can easily add Gallipoli to a self-drive or an escorted itinerary if you would like to learn the area in depth by one of our guides.

 Would you like us to tailor you a private itinerary, including the Gallipoli Battlefields?
 Benefit from our expertise.
 We offer tailor-made tours to Turkey for all interests and desires, from romantic honeymoons and scenic self-drive road trips to photo tours with experienced photographers and cultural tours in major destinations.
 We arrange everything for your Turkey Tours, including hotel bookings, airport transfers, guided tours, and top-notch experiences.
 We want you to have a great time in Turkey and make sure your trip is a memorable one as we have escorted so many tours in Turkey personally.
-Imagine dealing with only one person for all your travel details, receiving customized itineraries and recommendations which will fit exactly your travel interests.
+Imagine dealing with only one person for all your travel details, receiving customized itineraries and recommendations which will suit exactly your travel interests.
 Contact Turkey Tour Organizer to get a personalized day by day itinerary for your trip to Turkey